ziad6867/Dijkstra-Dfs-simulation-using-imgui-c-/README.md

 # Dijkstra-Dfs-simulation-using-imgui-c-
-dijkstra + dfs simulation by adding nodes using moue click and following the instructions listed in the gui to simulate their behaviour
+dijkstra + dfs simulation by adding nodes using mouse clicks and following the instructions listed in the gui to simulate their behaviour